Personal Loans for 18-Year-Olds

 Secured personal loans

-On the off chance you own a car, or other valuable assets like art or jewellery that you might’ve inherited from a family member, you may wish to use it as security on your personal loan.
+On the off chance you own a valuable asset like a car, you may wish to use it as security on your personal loan.
 This can expand your borrowing power beyond $75,000 with some lenders (if you can afford it) and reduce rates and fees.

 The one thing to note about secured personal loans is that they place restrictions on the asset that you use as collateral.
 For example, should you use your car, you likely wouldn’t be able to make major modifications to it or trade it in as part of your next vehicle purchase.